Teenage Mutant Ninja Turtles

-Teenage Mutant Ninja Turtles, sometimes abbreviated to TMNT, is an American media franchise created by the comic book artists Kevin Eastman and Peter Laird.
-It follows Leonardo, Michelangelo, Donatello and Raphael, four anthropomorphic turtle brothers trained in ninjutsu who fight evil in New York City.
-Supporting characters include the turtles' rat sensei Splinter, their human friends April O'Neil and Casey Jones, and enemies such as Baxter Stockman, Krang, and their archenemy, the Shredder.
+Teenage Mutant Ninja Turtles (TMNT) is an American media franchise created by comic book artists Kevin Eastman and Peter Laird.
+It follows Leonardo, Donatello, Raphael, and Michelangelo, four anthropomorphic turtle brothers trained in ninjutsu who fight evil in New York City.
+The franchise encompasses printed media, television series, feature films, video games, and merchandise.

 The franchise began as a comic book, Teenage Mutant Ninja Turtles, which Eastman and Laird conceived as a parody of elements popular in superhero comics at the time.
 The first issue was published in 1984 by Eastman and Laird's company Mirage Studios and was a surprise success.
 In 1987, Eastman and Laird licensed the characters to Playmates Toys, which developed a line of Turtles action figures.
 About US$1.1 billion of Turtles toys were sold between 1988 and 1992, making them the third-bestselling toy figures ever at the time.

 The action figures were promoted with an animated series, which premiered in 1987 and ran for almost a decade.
-Three live-action films were released; the first, released in 1990, became the highest-grossing independent film up to that point.
-Numerous video games have also been released, including several developed by Konami.
-In some European regions, the franchise was titled Teenage Mutant Hero Turtles due to the violent connotations of the word "ninja".
+It was succeeded by several other television series.
+The first Turtles video game was released in 1989, the first of several developed by the Japanese company Konami.
+The first Turtles film, released in 1990, became the highest-grossing independent film up to that point.

 Eastman sold his share of the Turtles franchise to Laird in 2000.
-In 2009, Laird sold it to Viacom, now Paramount Global.
-Viacom commissioned a new comic series, two new live-action films, and new animated series.
+In 2009, Laird sold it to Viacom, now Paramount Skydance Corporation.
+The franchise has continued with a new comic book series, television series, films and video games.